Managing the transition to net zero: EU climate policy in a global context

 Format: Brussels, VUB U-Residence & Online

-In-person participants are invited to a light lunch before the start of the conference and a reception at the end of the first day, as well as lunch on the second day.
-Remote participation will also be available.
+In-person participants were invited to a light lunch before the start of the conference and a reception at the end of the first day, as well as lunch on the second day.
+Remote participation were also be available.

 Description: